photon-sdk/photon-lib/README.md

 ### Add Recovery Email Address (optional)

 In order to allow for wallet recovery in case the user forgets their PIN, a recovery email address can be set.
 A 30 day time delay is enforced for PIN recovery to mitigate SIM swap attacks.
-The email address hash (scrypt with random salt) is stored on the key server and stored in plaintext on the user's iCloud.
+The email address is stored only on the user's iCloud.
+A hash is stored on the key server for authentication later (hashed with scrypt and a random salt).

 ```js
 import { KeyBackup } from '@photon-sdk/photon-lib';